 I realized that in order to become fully aware of the day to day annoyances we experience in modern society, one must not look at these situations as “first world problems” but rather celebrate them as “first world blessings.”

-How lucky are we to be able to stand in a line and return something we changed our mind about or is defective and receive a full refund?
-How amazing is it to have the money to buy what we want and not just what we need even if we spent more than we anticipated?
-How fortunate to be able to have access to services that make our lives happier and easier even though we have to wait our turn.
+How lucky are we to be able to stand in a line and return something we changed our mind about or found to be defective, and receive a full refund?
+How amazing is it to have the money to buy what we want in the first place and not just what we need, even if we do spent more than we anticipated?
+How fortunate to be able to have access to services that make our lives happier and easier, even though we have to wait in a line for our turn.
 These are blessings not problems.

-One might even say that the fact that I am lamenting over this at all, is in fact, a first world problem and they would be right.
-In reply I would counter, that I am blessed to have the resources to state my opinion in the first place.
+To this I would reply, that I know I am lucky to have the resources and freedom to state my opinion in the first place.
 That I have the technology needed to produce this blog at my disposal.
-That I have the education to write it coherently and that I have the leisure time to spend on such a trivial matter.
-That, in my opinion is a first world blessing.
+That I have the education to write it coherently.
+That I have the leisure time to spend on such a trivial subject, but most of all, that I am grateful for these first world blessings.

-Let’s face it folks, in north America and other western societies, even the poorest have access to far more services and resources than those living in third world countries.
+Let’s face it folks, in north America and other western societies, even the poorest people have access to far more services and resources than those living in third world countries.

-So count your blessing whether you live in a fancy house or in a one room rental and struggle on a fixed income.
-We still live in a society that offers us far more opportunity and resources than the vast majority of the worlds population have available to them.
+Whether you live in a fancy house or in a one room rental and struggle on a fixed income, gratefully count your blessings daily.
+We still live in a society that offers far more opportunities and resources than the vast majority of the worlds population have available to them.